 You tangle with your towel.

 His solution: Blot, don’t knot.
 Place your towel on your hair and gently squeeze the excess water from your hair.
 Start at the top and work down.
-It you don’t put the tangles in, you don’t have to tear them out.
-The benefit: healthier hair with just a slight change of habit.
+If you don’t put the tangles in, you don’t have to tear them out—the benefit: healthier hair with just a slight change of habit.

 You dry your hair in the bathroom.

 Nine out of ten women say they blow-dry their hair in the same bathroom they just showered in.
 As Scott points out, “Why would you dry your hair in a sauna?
 Pick a room that is big, open, cool, and dry with a mirror and give it a try.
 It’s faster, and you’ll get better results with less thermal damage.”

 How you part your hair could be aging you.
 This may sound completely out-of-line, but there’s no rule that parts have to be razor-straight.
 A middle part doesn’t work for everyone, but you also don’t want to have a severe side part either.

 Try experimenting with your comb in a zig-zag motion.
 A soft irregular part could be the most flattering, giving you a contemporary, updated look.

 There are more Beauty Blunders featured in the sixth edition of our practice magazine, Your Beauty, which just hit the stands.

 To get your free copy, just fill out the form here, and we’ll pop it in the mail to you right away.

 Scott Stuart is the co-owner of Metropolis Hair Fashions and has been styling Dr. Reath’s hair for the past 32 years.
 One of the things that sets Scott apart from the crowd is his passion for education.
 He has been holding seminars for other stylists in Knoxville since he opened up Metropolis.
 With this experience, he’s the perfect guy to give us tips on managing our manes.